firebird-finance/firebird-docs/docs/ama/blueswapama.md

 **oldnoobi (Value DeFi)**

-Wow you guys have alot to offer all ready and more in the works!
+Wow you guys have a lot to offer all ready and more in the works!

 **vMarco Polo (Value DeFi)**